tarekeee/FS-step/README.md

 # Fourier Series
-a fourier series is a way to represent any periodic function in term of sin wavrs
+a fourier series is a way to represent any periodic function in term of sin waves
 # Step Function
-the step function is a fundemental part in computer science , it just oscillates between two values periodcally , its fourier series is :
+the step function is a fundemental part of computer science , it just oscillates between two values periodcally , its fourier series is :
 ```math
 f(x) = \frac{4}{\pi}\sum^{n}_{i=0}\frac{sin(nx)}{n}
 ```